ivoa/ivoa-web/content/about/member-organizations.md

 The Virtual Observatory [is a federation](what_is_vo) of independently funded organizations publishing astronomical data.
 Organizations that want to go beyond just standards-compliant publication and to contribute to the development of standards form [the IVOA](what_is_ivoa).
-Following the funding system, many of these organizations are still defined by national borders, although some large international organizations like ESA or SKA are members, too.
 The image below visualizes the organisations that form the IVOA.

 See [IVOA member contacts](../contacts) if you need to get in touch with one of our members.
+[How can I participate](participation) has more information on how to become involved with the IVOA.

 {{< side-image image="ivoa-members.png" position="left" >}}
 - [Argentine Virtual Observatory](http://nova.conicet.gov.ar/)